maelfabien/maelfabien.github.io/_posts/2020-3-3-papers_speech.md

     nav: sidebar-sample
 ---

 I am gathering in this article fundamental Speech Processing papers, and specifically Speaker Verification, and will provide summary of most of them over time.
-I am

 # Databases